lucadibello/movers-sat-problem/README.md

 # 1. Movers SAT problem<!-- omit in toc -->

-This project presents a complete solution to the *movers satisfiability problem* leveraging [z3-solver](https://github.com/Z3Prover/z3).
-This project provides a complete frontend and backend system that is able to receive a problem instance from the user, solve it using the z3-solver, and return the solution to the user.
+This project allows to compute an optimal forniture moving schedule that allows a team of movers to complete their job in the most efficient way possible.
+This project provides a complete frontend and backend system that is able to receive a problem instance from the user, solve it using [z3-solver](https://github.com/Z3Prover/z3), and return the solution to the user.
 The frontend is built using [React](https://react.dev/) and [Chakra UI](https://v2.chakra-ui.com/), while the backend is implemented using [FastAPI](https://fastapi.tiangolo.com/).

 To have a complete overview of how the various parts of the system interact with each other, please refer to the [System Design](#system-design) section.